 STOUT’S ISLAND LODGE CAMPING TRIP

 The club's younger demographic is invited on the very popular camping trip to Stout's Island Lodge (www.stoutsislandlodge.com).
 With their sleeping bags, tents, fishing poles, and bug spray, the kids and their chaperones head off for a three-day camping trip on the private rustic island.
-It’s the best way to wrap up the summer!
+It’s the best way to start your summer and get to know new and old friends.

 A newer addition to Camp U Club is a wonderful children’s and kitchen vegetable garden with guidance and planning provided by a master gardener from Frattellones.
 The garden is an interactive experience, and allows everyone to take pride in the bountiful harvest we will enjoy during the summer months.
 The Summer Garden will be planted by U Club families during our May Hands on Sunday (provide link here) and tended to over the summer by the Campers.